-An interesting feature of our setting is that altruistic motives would not be expected to matter as they would in political elections.
-Shareholder voting is commonly understood to be intended to maximize shareholder profits, and we have already demonstrated in previous sections that retail shareholders appear to turn out more when the opportunity for an increase in share value is greater.
+intended to maximize shareholder profits, and we have already demonstrated in previous sections that retail shareholders appear to turn out more when the opportunity for an increase in share value is greater.
 A consequent null hypothesis would be that shareholders who own a minute portion of a firm, and therefore face no realistic possibility of being pivotal, should exhibit zero turnout.

 Table 6, Panel B, column (1) provides turnout levels for shareholders with small stake sizes.
 Specifically, we estimate Eq.
-(2) without covariates or fixed effects other than a series of indicator variables for $\alpha > 10^{-9},...,\alpha > 10^{-6}$, so that the regression intercept represents turnout among shareholders who own a portion of the firm $\alpha \le 10^{-9}$, and each coefficient represents additional turnout for shareholders in the next higher α group.
+(2) without covariates or fixed effects other than a series of indicator variables for $\alpha > 10^{-9}, ..., \alpha > 10^{-6}$ , so that the regression intercept represents turnout among shareholders who own a portion of the firm $\alpha \le 10^{-9}$ , and each coefficient represents additional turnout for shareholders in the next higher $\alpha$ group.
 Shareholders who own less than one billionth of the firm's shares outstanding have 2.7% turnout.
 Those who own less than one hundred millionth of the firm have 3.4 percent turnout (0.7+2.7), those with less than one ten millionth of the firm have 6.4 percent turnout (3.0+0.7+2.7), and those with less than one millionth have 9.1 percent turnout (2.7+3.0+0.7+2.7).
 These numbers remain little changed in column (2), where we limit the sample to firm meetings at which no proposal in the final voting outcome comes within 30% of its vote threshold in either direction.
 In column (3), we limit the sample to stake sizes lower than \$100 in value and still find significant nonzero turnout.

 Given the small stakes that they own, even if these shareholders were to be pivotal, the expected financial gains would be negligible.
-Thus, just as in political elections, the evidence from shareholder elections appears consistent with $D \ge C$ for at least some shareholders, even without an obvious civic duty or Kantian imperative to vote.
-In Online Appendix Table A18, we further limit the sample to firms that, pursuant to Thomson Reuters, have a single institutional owner with more than 50% holdings.
-For these firms, we know that these shareholders' probability of being pivotal is zero.
+Thus, just as in political elections, the evidence from shareholder elections appears consistent with $D \ge C$ for at least some shareholders, even without an obvious civic duty to vote.
+In Online Appendix Table A17, we further limit the sample to firms that have a single institutional owner with more than 50% holdings.
+We know that these shareholders' cannot be pivotal.
 However, we find positive turnout even in this subsample, consistent with the idea that some shareholders derive consumption benefits from voting.

 We next explore whether D may be indexed by proposal type.
 Investors may feel a civic duty to vote on proposals that have a broader impact, such as shareholder proposals on environmental or social issues.
-Column (4) in Table 6, Panel B shows that, as compared to the reference group (annual meetings with no shareholder proposals on the ballot) there is no significant relationship between social responsibility proposals on the ballot and turnout for a particular meeting.
+Column (4) in Table 6, Panel B shows that, as compared to the reference group (annual meetings with no shareholder proposals on the ballot) there is no significant relation between social responsibility proposals on the ballot and turnout for a particular meeting.
 However, shareholders do turn out more for ballots with governance-related proposals, suggesting that there may be some content-based reasons for the increased turnout.

-As mentioned in Section 2.1, successful SRI proposals may generate positive social surplus and it is possible that some accounts place positive weight on such surplus.
-That is, the benefit from voting on SRI proposals may derive both from the financial consequences associated with such proposals and the social surplus generated by a victory, rather than by the consumption benefit from voting itself.
-We would therefore expect the utility benefit from voting on SRI proposals to increase with share ownership, α .
-Online Appendix Table A19 provides analysis similar to that in columns (2) and (6) of Table 6, Panel A, in which we include an indicator for whether there is an SRI proposal on the ballot and the interaction of $\log \alpha$ with this SRI indicator variable.
-While we find a positive significant relationship in the specification without account-year fixed effects, the association between participation and the interaction of α and SRI on the ballot is insignificant in the specification with account-year fixed effects.
+As mentioned in Section 2.1, successful SRI proposals may generate positive social surplus, and some accounts may place positive weight on such surplus.
+We would therefore expect the utility benefit from voting on SRI proposals to increase with share ownership, $\alpha$ .
+Online Appendix Table A18 provides analysis similar to that in columns (2) and (6) of Table 6, Panel A, but includes an indicator for whether there is an SRI proposal on the ballot and the interaction of log $\alpha$ with this SRI indicator variable.
+While we find a positive significant relation in the specification without account-year fixed effects, the association between participation and the interaction of $\alpha$ and SRI on the ballot is insignificant with account-year fixed effects.